 As part of a global plan to stop the extinction of species and habitats, help solve the climate crisis, and filter out pollution, President Biden joined other world leaders in June 2021, to launch the ‘America the Beautiful’ initiative that seeks to preserve 30 percent of the United States’ lands and waters by 2030, known as 30 by 30.
-The initiative focuses on land conservation, which is a key component to protecting ecosystems and sequestering large amounts of carbon dioxide to prevent it from going into the atmosphere.
+The initiative focuses on land conservation, which is a key component to protecting ecosystems and sequestering large amounts of carbon dioxide into the atmosphere.
 Through this, we can prevent the worsening effects of climate change and sustain plant and human life in the future.

 While this ambitious goal might feel like an achievement only possible at the highest levels of political leadership, there are plenty of ways to support 30 by 30 at your local level, and AMC is here to give you the tools to do so.

 1. Learn about 30 by 30 and how it can help protect our planet from the impacts of climate change.

 30 by 30 follows science-based solutions to quell the effects of climate change by preserving the rich biodiversity of our lands and waters.
 To effectively communicate the value of this initiative, we first need to dive into the background on how and why 30 by 30 works.